-Key point – employment law stays the same during the implementation period
+Key point – employment law stays the same during the transition period

-Under the deal negotiated by the Johnson Government there will be an implementation period from exit day until 31 December 2020.
-During this time, EU employment law will continue to apply and the UK will need to comply with any new ECJ decisions.
+Under the deal negotiated by the Johnson government there is a transition period from exit day until 31 December 2020.
+During this time, EU employment law continues to apply and the UK has to comply with any new ECJ decisions.

-The terms of the deal between the UK and the EU allow for the implementation period to be extended to December 2021 or December 2022.
-However, the Johnson Government has categorically ruled out any such extension, and the EU (Withdrawal Agreement) Act 2020 now says that UK ministers cannot agree to one (although this could be overturned by new legislation at a later date).
-This means that the UK is not currently planning to transpose the Whistleblowing Directive (which has an implementation deadline of December 2021) or the Work-Life Balance and Transparent and Predictable Working Conditions Directives (both due to be implemented in August 2022).
+The terms of the deal between the UK and the EU allow for the transition period to be extended to December 2021 or December 2022.
+However, the Johnson government has categorically ruled out any such extension, and the EU (Withdrawal Agreement) Act 2020 says that UK ministers cannot agree to one (although this could be overturned by new legislation).
+This means that the UK is not currently planning to transpose the Whistleblowing Directive (which has an implementation deadline of December 2021) or the Work-Life Balance and Transparent and Predictable Working Conditions Directives (both due to be implemented by August 2022).